 In the places where we got rid of furniture that we weren’t using or that I didn’t love, we now have open spaces.
 Areas of our home seem bigger and more open with less stuff. (imagine that!)
 I have noticed this works with cleaning off surface areas and decluttering bookshelves as well.
 The less stuff and clutter that hangs around, the more clean and open a space feels.
 When everything has a specific designated spot to be put away in, our house stays MUCH CLEANER.
 It is easy to have the kids clean up because they know exactly where everything belongs.

-I love having space in my closet, and also having the mind space each morning as I get dressed.
+I love having space in my closet, and also having a more clear mind each morning as I get dressed.
 My wardrobe was cut nearly in half simply by getting rid of things I didn’t love.
-Once I have this baby and can try on the rest of my clothes again, I’m sure things will be pared down even more.
+Because I am in the season of my life where I am having babies and therefore having constantly fluctuating weight, I do store some clothes that I will fit into again within reason.
 I have been surprised at how keeping only the clothes I love makes getting ready in the morning much more simple, and I feel more comfortable and beautiful throughout the day.

 This has probably been one of the most noticeable differences to me.
 I am mindful of every purchase, especially for birthdays, or other occasions.
 We still have to buy the same amount of disposable products (toiletries, food, etc) as we did before, since I like to have a few extras on hand so we don’t ever run out.
 I only buy what I KNOW I will use though, instead of trying new products just because they were on sale.

 With toys, decorations, and needless purchases, I really think about: